Canon M vs SL1

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M and Canon EOS Rebel SL1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the Canon M and the SL1 have been discontinued, but can regularly be found used on eBay.
+Both the Canon M and the SL1 have been discontinued, but can regularly be found used on ebay.
 The Canon M was replaced by the Canon EOS M3, while the SL1 was followed by the Canon SL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M Manual (free pdf) or the online Canon SL1 Manual.
+Further information on the features and operation of the Canon M and SL1 can be found, respectively, in the Canon M Manual (free pdf) or the online Canon SL1 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon M and the Canon SL1?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.